weakish/docs-en/views/rest_api.md

   https://{{host}}/1.1/batch
 ```

-Batch requests can also be used to replaces requests with very long URLs (usually constructed via very complex queries or conditions), to bypass the limit on URL length enforced by service side or client side.
+Batch requests can also be used to replace requests with very long URLs (usually constructed with very complex queries or conditions) to bypass the limit on URL length enforced by the server side or the client side.

 ### Advanced Data Types